status-im/help.status.im/docs/en/status-wallet/receive-crypto.md

 !!! note
      To use your multi-chain address, the sender needs to use a wallet app that supports multi-chain addresses.
 Status Wallet does this by default.

-For example, if you're using Ethereum mainnet and Optimism but not Arbitrum, you can click :desktop-edit: Edit on your multi-chain address screen and check the boxes next to the chains you want to use.
+For example, if you're using Ethereum mainnet and Optimism but not Arbitrum, your multi-chain address can show that preference.
+To add this to your address, go to Wallet > Receive > Multi-chain address > :desktop-edit: Edit (Wallet > View Address > Multi-chain address > :mobile-edit: Edit on mobile).
+From there, check the boxes next to the chains you want to use.
 The unselected chains do not show up in your address.
 This lets the sender know you don't want to receive crypto on those chains.

 ## What to do if you didn't receive your crypto